itrimble/Mock-Interview/README.md

 *   Tech Stack:  DLP, EDR, Endpoint Encryption, AV, Mail Scanner,

 **Situational Questions:**
 If you had to push out DLP, how would you start and why ?
 Good answer: Start with the data requirements.
 Find out what data you have.
 Perform Interviews.

 Are you beholden to any standards ?
 PCI, PHI, HIPAA, GDPR.
 Then you can do network discovery to find out where the data resides.

-Behavior
+Behavior Questions
 What does your existing background help you in a Cybersecurity Position ?

 **Transferrable Skills**
-Risk Management
+*   Risk Management
-Fraud
+*   Fraud
-Merchant Disputes
+*   Merchant Disputes
-Customer Service Skills
+*   Customer Service Skills
-Inventory
+*   Inventory

 **DFIR Role Questions**:
 *   What tools would you use to look for persistence mechanisms?
 Autoruns, Task Scheduler, Registry, Boot sectors, Rootkit’s activity, Windows Registry, Chron Jobs (Tasks) Process Explorer, Process Hacker,